 Daniël Swart, COO

-Daniël Swart is Chief of Operations of Sulfateq.
+Daniël Swart is Chief of Operations and registered toxicologist of Sulfateq.
 Daniël holds a MSc in Biomedical Sciences from the University of Groningen, specializing in Science, Business and Policy.
 Daniël joined Sulfateq in 2015 as scientific writer, being responsible for Sulfateq’s scientific and business grant opportunities.
 Currently, Daniël oversees all daily activities of Sulfateq and is responsible for the planning and execution of the toxicology programs for SUL compounds.
-Daniël has the ambition to become a registered toxicologist.

 Guido Krenning, CSO